PostgreSQL Performance Tuning: Optimize Your Database Server

 wal_compression

 When this parameter is on, the PostgreSQL server compresses a full-page image written to WAL when full_page_writes is on or during a base backup.
-Set this parameter to 'on' as most database servers are likely to be bottlenecked on I/O rather than CPU.
+Set this parameter to on, as most database servers will likely be bottlenecked on I/O rather than CPU.

 wal_log_hints

-This parameter is required in order to use pg_rewind.
-Set it to 'on'.
+This parameter is required to use pg_rewind.
+Set it to on.

 wal_buffers

-This controls the amount of space available for back ends to write WAL data in memory so the WALWriter can then write it to the WAL log on disk in the background.
-WAL segments are 16MB each by default, so buffering a segment is very inexpensive memory-wise.
-Larger buffer sizes have been observed to have a potentially very positive effect on performance in testing.
+This controls the space available for backends to write WAL data in memory so the WALWriter can then write it to the WAL log on disk in the background.
+WAL segments are 16MB each by default, so buffering a segment is inexpensive memory-wise.
+Larger buffer sizes were observed to have a potentially positive effect on testing performance.
 Set this parameter to 64MB.

 checkpoint_timeout

-Longer timeouts reduce overall WAL volume but make crash recovery take longer.
-The recommended value is a minimum of 15 minutes but ultimately, the RPO of business requirements dictates what this should be.
+Longer timeouts reduce overall WAL volume but make crash recovery slower.
+The recommended value is at least 15 minutes, but ultimately, the RPO of business requirements dictates what this should be.

 checkpoint_completion_target

-This determines the amount of time in which PostgreSQL aims to complete a checkpoint.
-This means a checkpoint need not result in an I/O spike and instead aims to spread the writes over this fraction of the checkpoint_timeout value.
+This determines the time in which PostgreSQL aims to complete a checkpoint.
+This means a checkpoint does not need to result in an I/O spike; instead, it aims to spread the writes over this fraction of the checkpoint_timeout value.
 The recommended value is 0.9 (which will become the default in PostgreSQL 14).

 max_wal_size

-Checkpoints should always be triggered by a timeout for better performance and predictability.
+A timeout for better performance and predictability should always trigger checkpoints.
 The max_wal_size parameter should be used to protect against running out of disk space by ensuring a checkpoint occurs when we reach this value to enable WAL to be recycled.
 The recommended value is half to two-thirds of the available disk space where the WAL is located.

 archive_mode

-Because changing this requires a restart, it should be set to ‘on’, unless you know you are never going to use WAL archiving.
+Because changing this requires a restart, it should be set to on, unless you know you will never use WAL archiving.

 archive_command